AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

     -rw-r--r--.
 1 root root        382 Aug 20 21:11 ssh_host_rsa_key.pub
     ```

 We will explore each of these files in detail soon but, for now, it's enough to have a look and see that the files are there.
-When looking at this list, you'll see there is a simple pattern: two are configuration files (`sshd_config`) and (`ssh_config`), and most of the other ones are key pairs (e.g., `ssh_host_ecdsa_key` and `ssh_host_ecdsa_key.pub`).
+When looking at this list, you'll see there are two configuration files (`sshd_config`) and (`ssh_config`), and most of the other ones are key pairs (e.g., `ssh_host_ecdsa_key` and `ssh_host_ecdsa_key.pub`).

+> :beginner: [Configuration files](https://github.com/AnarchoTechNYC/meta/wiki/Configuration-file) are a common way that programs describe application preferences or allow a user to customize a program's options.
+There's no need to be intimidated when you encounter configuration files.
+They are a simply a textual analog to the "Preferences" or "Settings" or "Options" windows is graphical applications.

 The `sshd_config` file in the `/etc/ssh` folder on the server is the SSH server's primary configuration file.
-That is to say it is the file read by the `sshd` (SSH daemon) program when it is first launched.
-The `sshd` program is the program that starts and runs the SSH server process; it is *the* SSH server part of your "SSH server machine," for all intents and purposes.
-That's why tweaking the values of the various configuration directives in this file will change the behavior of your SSH server.
+That is to say it is the file read by the `sshd` (SSH daemon) program whenever it is launched.
+The `sshd` program is the program that starts and runs the SSH server process; it is *the* SSH server part of your "SSH server machine."
+Tweaking the values of the various configuration directives in this file will change the behavior of your SSH server.
 We will be spending a great deal of this lab modifying the values in this file and ensuring that our changes have been applied.

 > :beginner: As you may know, when available on a given system, the `man` command can be used to look up details about command invocations.
 This same `man` command can also be used to look up information about configuration files.
-Section 5 of the manual is the canonical place to store file format information, and so invoking `man sshd_config` or `man 5 sshd_config` will often show you a manual page that describes the format of the `sshd_config` file along with many, if not all, of its configuration directives.
+Section 5 of the manual is the typical place to store file format information, and so invoking `man sshd_config` or `man 5 sshd_config` will often show you a manual page that describes the format of the `sshd_config` file along with many, if not all, of its configuration directives.
 Unfortunately, [CentOS 7's Vagrant box does not include manual pages for SSH](https://bugs.centos.org/view.php?id=14633), but most other systems do.
 Try `man sshd_config` on the Ubuntu Xenial virtual machine, for example.
 >
 > :beginner: You may have noticed the `ssh_config` file.
 Not to be confused with the `sshd_config` file, this is the system-wide configuration file for the `ssh` client program.
 We will have a closer look at this file when we explore our SSH client's environment.
 So, for now, simply take care not to confuse the SSH daemon's configuration file (`sshd_config`) with the SSH client program's configuration file (`ssh_config`).
 Both files exist on the same machine since a single machine might be running both an SSH client and an SSH server at the same time.

-The set of files that begin with `ssh_host_` are, rather predictably, called *host keys*.
+The set of files that begin with `ssh_host_` are called, rather predictably, *host keys*.
 There are a number of them: `ssh_host_ecdsa_key`, `ssh_host_ed25519_key`, `ssh_host_rsa_key`, and so forth.
-Each of these files contains the server's own, private cryptographic identity, which uniquely identifies *this* SSH server distinct from any other SSH server.
+Each of these files contains the server's own, private cryptographic identity, which uniquely identifies this SSH server distinct from any other SSH server.
 Therefore, these files are called *private host keys*.
 When the server receives a request from a client asking the server to identify itself using the [Elliptic Curve Digital Signature Algorithm (ECDSA)](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm), the server will respond with data partly derived from reading the `ssh_host_ecdsa_key` file.
 If the client makes a similar request but asks the server to use the [Rivest–Shamir–Adleman (RSA) algorithm](https://en.wikipedia.org/wiki/RSA_%28cryptosystem%29), the server will respond with data partly derived from its `ssh_host_rsa_key` file, and so on.

 > :beginner: :construction: TK-TODO: Don't stress about cryptographic public key algorithms. :)

 It is critically important that your server's private host keys remain safe, that is, accessible only to you and the SSH server itself.
-Preferably, this should mean they are also *physically* located on the server, i.e., that the files map to data stored on a physical hard disk installed within the SSH server's metal chassis.
-If an attacker can read one of these files, they can copy it, install it into their own SSH server, and pretend to be your server to any SSH clients that request a connection.
+Preferably, this could mean they are also *physically* located on the server, i.e., that the files map to data stored on a physical hard disk installed within the SSH server's metal chassis.
+If an attacker is able to read one of these files, they can copy it, install it into their own SSH server, and pretend to be your server to any SSH clients that request a connection.
 There may be no way for you to know that you are making a connection to the attacker's machine rather than your own.
 This is why we often refer to key files as *identity files* in SSH parlance; host keys, not IP addresses or usernames, are SSH identities.

-Each private host key file has a counterpart, which is safe to share somewhat more publicly, whose name is the same except for the fact that it ends in `.pub`.
+Each private host key file has a counterpart, which is safe to share somewhat more publicly, whose name is the same as the private key file except for the fact that it ends in `.pub`.
 These files are predictably termed *public host keys*.
 The public key file for a given private key is the second "half" of the input data that the server uses to generate its response to a request from a client to identify itself.
 When you're using SSH to connect to a remote machine, this data is ultimately presented to you, the human, so that you can make a judgement about whether or not you feel safe enough continuing the conversation with the machine on the other end of the line.

+> :beginner: Public keys are not really "half" of anything.
+They are simply a less-sensitive counterpart to their more sensitive component, the matching private key.
+The terms public and private keys can also be confusing.
+One easy way to remember which is which is simply to remember that a private key is so named because it must remain secret (private).
+This means you must take care never to send your private key files in unsecured messages, such as unencrypted emails, text messages, or place them in unsafe locations such as a shared file server (like Google Drive).
+In contrast, public keys are so named because doing any of those things is probably fine.
+>
+> In the context of SSH, you can further think of private keys as identities, *who* you are.
+(Indeed, you'll often hear private keys referred to as "identity files" when dealing with SSH.)
+Meanwhile, you can think of public keys as a representation of your appearance, *what you look like*.
+When you share your SSH public key with another system, you are making it possible for that system to recognize you, so they don't treat you like a stranger, but you would never want to have them able to *be* you, which is why you keep your private key, well, private.

-Let's have a look at what that means right now.
+Let's have a look at what it means to make a judgement about whether or not to continue a conversation with some SSH server on the other end of the line.

 **Do this:**